 As we live longer, the mid-point of our lives continues to shift.
 Some of us will still be able to retire at 55, but for lots of people the retirement age is creeping up.
-In fact, the over-45 employment group is growing at a rate of a quarter of a million people a year.
+In the next decade, more adults will be saving for their retirement than ever before and more will be entering the age of pension freedoms.

 Part of being a responsible employer is about looking after the wellbeing of your employees, whether that is physical, mental or financial.
 Building resilience in these areas is important, and for your older employees, making sure they’re prepared for life beyond work is definitely an area where you can help.

 While many employees are aware of higher retirement ages, not everyone has looked at whether they need to change their plans for the future.
 That’s why we’ve introduced a mid-life MOT for all our employees, to help people meet the challenges and opportunities of a fuller working life.
 We want to make sure they’re in good physical, mental and financial health as they head into the last few decades of their working life.

 Until quite recently, life for an average person of employment age was fairly set: